samkcdev/Eloquent-Javascript-Exercises/Arrays/Notes/README.md

 creates a copy array or we can create new sub-array from an array it takes two params
--first one is the starting index and second last index the result will the new sub array from starting index and going upto last index(not including the last index) But if we dont specify the last index it will start and show all the values after that
+-first one is the starting index and second last index the result will be new sub array from starting index and going upto last index(not including the last index) But if we dont specify the last index it will start and show all the values after that.

+### concat

+Joins Arrays together

+### join